 Step 1 - All Fours with a Block

 First work with a block behind the forearms on all fours.
 To be clear this is a deep extension of the wrist, so be mindful.
 If you feel that your muscles are straining, back the block up an inch.
 The idea here is to grip the ground with your fingers which will activate the flexor muscles.
 Because the hand is in extension, the flexor muscles are elongated significantly, so gripping the ground could prove to be challenging.

 Step 2: Chaturanga with a block

-The next step is to work on lowering from plant to chaturanga with the block directly behind the forearm.
+The next step is to work on lowering from plank to chaturanga with the block directly behind the forearm.
 I recommend only going down a few inches and trying to hold.
-You will notice in my chaturanga and crow pose my elbows are only slightly bent.
+You will notice that in my chaturanga and crow pose my elbows are only slightly bent.
 This will make it easier to stay lifted and light.
-Same is true for the fingers, keep gripping the ground!
+The same is true for the fingers; keep gripping the ground!
 To Strengthen your wrist, I highly recommend Handstand Training

 Step 3: Crow Pose

 Crow pose is significantly more challenging, so if this is new for you be sure to work with a teacher first (and a landing cushion would be an intelligent choice if you ask me).
 Apply the same action but go slower.
 Grip the ground and apply the breaks, then lean into that resistance.
 If you are more proficient in arm balances, you can try this in a posture like Ekapada Koundenyasana 2 or flying pigeon.

 GET 500 HOUR CERTIFIED & ADVANCE YOUR TEACHING SKILLSETS